Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Operational Implications for PQ TLS Deployment

 \subsection{From server-side handshake cost to service capacity}

-For an interactive TLS service, handshake cost is not only a latency issue.
-It is also a capacity issue.
+For an interactive TLS service, handshake cost is both a latency issue and a capacity issue.
 Every additional unit of server-side work per handshake reduces the number of sessions a node can sustain over time, lowers effective throughput per core, and increases the infrastructure required to maintain a fixed service rate.
 In high-volume settings, these effects accumulate quickly.
-What appears as a per-handshake cryptographic penalty becomes a constraint on concurrency, scaling, and operational headroom.
+A per-handshake cryptographic penalty therefore becomes a constraint on concurrency, scaling, and operational headroom.

-This is why the paper moves beyond raw latency.
+The interpretation must therefore go beyond raw latency.
 Once the client/server decomposition showed that the heavy regime is overwhelmingly server-side, the relevant unit of interpretation became server CPU time per handshake.
-From that point onward, the translation to service capacity is direct.
-If one authentication strategy consumes orders of magnitude more server compute per handshake than another, throughput per node falls proportionally, and sustaining the same rate of authenticated connections requires proportionally more capacity.
+The translation to service capacity then follows directly: if one authentication strategy consumes orders of magnitude more server compute per handshake than another, throughput per node falls proportionally, and sustaining the same rate of authenticated connections requires proportionally more capacity.

 Under that view, the heavy leaf-SLH regime is an authentication design that consumes server compute in a way that directly constrains deployable scale.
 For an operator, the relevant question is whether the handshake remains viable at the service layer.